Shared ownership scheme

 People with disabilities

-You can apply for a home through a scheme called Home Ownership for people with Long-term Disability (HOLD), if available shared ownership properties do not meet your needs.
+You can apply for a scheme called Home Ownership for people with a Long-term Disability (HOLD), if available shared ownership homes do not meet your needs.
+This scheme enables buyers to buy a share of homes being sold on the open market on a shared ownership basis.

-Shared ownership applicants should look for a more suitable property on the open market and work with a housing provider to buy the property through shared ownership.
+Shared ownership applicants should look for a suitable home on the open market and work with a housing provider to buy the property through shared ownership.

 Older people

-You can still buy between 25 per cent and 75 per cent of a shared ownership property - the difference is you can only buy up to 75 per cent but once you hit that share, you won’t have to pay rent on the remaining 25 per cent.
+You can buy a share of between 25 per cent and 75 per cent of a home.
+The difference is that, if you own 75 per cent of the home, you won’t have to pay rent on the remaining 25 per cent share.